 Follow up with your existing customers on the delivery of the value proposition because you can't afford to take a chance on it, the moment your customer feels that it is under-delivering compared to the value proposition made, they may hold their subscription in the subsequent period.
 The advantages of following up are you can rectify the issues, and in a way, it works as your customers' validation.

 Don't hesitate to apprise your customers about how they will benefit from your product in comparison to their old one, this will not only make them your long-term customers, but it will also allow you to upsell your product by explaining to them how much they will benefit from subscribing to additional plans.
-There are high chances if your customer is unfamiliar with the cumulative advantages of other subscription plans, they may opt for an alternate product seeing the future needs which your product can serve them in full capacity.
+There is a high chance if your customer is unfamiliar with the cumulative advantages of other subscription plans, they may opt for an alternate product seeing the future needs that your product can serve them in full capacity.

 Give localized user guides, installation manuals, instructional videos, tutorials, etc., and make sure the information should be clear and concise in the aforesaid list of guides.
 Assign some customer service executives for their assistance.